 Grandma was raised Irish Catholic in French Canada.
 After my mother was born, she married a stern plank of German Lutheran who hated her joy; her piano.
 He knocked the notes and the saints right out of her, or so he thought.
-Joan was a grand actress.
+Jo was a grand actress.
 When he went off to work, she’d bring me to her rose garden, into the secret of her worship and love of the Little Flower.
 He can’t see who the roses really are, or what they mean, and she’d shake her head in a sad gesture, touching a velvet petal ever so gently while she spoke.

 If you pray and devote yourself to St. Thérèse, the saint will send you a rose and your prayers will be answered.
 When you behold a rose, what do you see?
 Everyone you meet will see the rose in a different light.
+Can you imagine living only in the dark?

 Grandma was raised Irish Catholic in French Canada.
 After my mother was born, she married a stern plank of German Lutheran who hated her joy; her piano.
 He knocked the notes and the saints right out of her, or so he thought.
-Joan was a grand actress.
+Jo was a grand actress.
 When he went off to work, she’d bring me to her rose garden, into the secret of her worship and love of the Little Flower.
 He can’t see who the roses really are, or what they mean, and she’d shake her head in a sad gesture, touching a velvet petal ever so gently while she spoke.

 If you pray and devote yourself to St. Thérèse, the saint will send you a rose and your prayers will be answered.
 When you behold a rose, what do you see?
 Everyone you meet will see the rose in a different light.
+Can you imagine living only in the dark?

 Abandoned by both mother and father, Edith Piaf spent much of her early childhood raised by prostitutes in her grandmother’s brothel.
 Her eyesight was failing, edging toward blindness when one of the girls working there brought her on a pilgrimage to Lisieux, to the shrine of St. Thérèse.
 She and Edith begged the saint to restore little Edith’s sight and, the miraculous happened; upon her return home, the six-year-old Edith regained her vision.
 After the miracle Edith prayed every night of her life on her knees next to her bed, to her angel of salvation St. Thérèse.
-Yet when Edith died the church forbid her a Roman Catholic mass because of her “unconventional lifestyle.”
-Scalding proof of the Roman Catholic Church’s inclination to betray the wishes of God’s only Son.
+Yet when Edith died, the church forbid her a Roman Catholic mass because of her “unconventional lifestyle.”
+Scalding proof of the Catholic Church’s inclination to betray the wishes of God’s only Son.

 For all who break free into the ecstasy of divine love,